Phala-Network/phala-wiki-next/content/en-us/general/applications/Use delegation to vote.md

 ### track my voting right

 By utilizing on-chain queries, you can get the total value of your Delegation NFT and wPHA holdings.
-Within [the Phala App](https://app.phala.network/delegate/my-delegation), this information can be easily find it.
+Within [the Phala App](https://app.phala.network/delegate/my-delegation), this information can be found easily.

 ![](https://i.imgur.com/HMHwrrv.png)
 *The total value of your Delegation NFT and wPHA is indicated in the top left corner of the image as Delegation.
 In this photo, I have the right to cast 234793 votes.*